polterguy/micro/README.md

 Micro is a microscopic CSS framework.
 It can be used stand alone as a pure CSS framework, but is also a perfect companion with [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
-It was created because of Bootstrap being too big, and other smaller framework not having the necessary features, and most of the CSS framework were too JavaScript centric - Including Bootstrap.
+It was created because of Bootstrap being too big, and other smaller framework not having the necessary features.
+Most of the existing CSS framework were also too JavaScript centric - Including Bootstrap.

 **Notice**, Micro does *not* mix well with Bootstrap, which among other things implies that none of these examples can be seen very well in System42's Executor.
 If you wish to reproduce